mrkorzun/discord-telegram-message-forwarder/README.md

 This Python script fetches messages from Discord threads and forwards them to Telegram chats using the Discord and Telegram APIs.

+# Usage

+The script will continuously monitor the specified Discord threads for new messages and forward them to the mapped Telegram chats at random intervals.
+It is designed to avoid Telegram’s flood control by spacing out messages and retrying failed deliveries.

+## Project Structure

+- forwarding-script.py: The main Python script that handles fetching, formatting, and forwarding messages.
+- requirements.txt: List of Python libraries required for the project.

 ## Features

 - Uses GET requests to retrieve messages from Discord.
 - Forwards messages to specific Telegram chats.
 - Cleans and formats the text before sending.
 - Operates with intervals to avoid rate limiting.

+## Troubleshooting

+- 401 Unauthorized Error: Ensure that your Discord token and cookies are correctly set and haven’t expired.
+- Flood control errors: If you see rate limit errors from Telegram, the script will automatically retry after the required delay.

 ## Requirements